Private Tours Entirely Designed Around You

 You're ten minutes on foot from the metro stop at Piramide, where you'll spot the Roman-era Pyramid of Cestius.
 Ancient stone folded into everyday life.
 That's Testaccio.
 Layers of time from the Roman Empire stacked so tight you stop noticing where one century ends and another begins.

 The trattorias here don't translate their menus because their customers are neighbors.
-Flavio al Velavevodetto is where I take guests who want authentic Roman food.
+Flavio al Velavevodetto is where I take guests who want traditional Roman food.
 It's built into Monte Testaccio, a literal mountain made of ancient pottery shards, and they do coda alla vaccinara the way my grandmother made it.
 Get there by 7:30 PM or forget it.

 Walk along the Tiber River when you need quiet.
 The path is wide and tree-lined, a pleasant walk where you'll see Romans jogging, walking dogs, sitting on benches with newspapers.
 That's central Rome without the chaos you'll find in other Rome neighborhoods.